we684123/Make_Cytus2/README.md

 First time you can use  [Cytunity](http://cytus-fanon.wikia.com/wiki/User_blog:JCEXE/List_of_Cytus_simulation_programs:_2017_edition#Cytunity) bind time and X axis position and hole time
 after , move chart to TPV4.9 , change speed and note type and output flie.

-if you understand the readme , and want to chang the English explanation , plz open issue or fork_push there .
+if you understand the readme , and want to chang the English explanation , plz open issue or fork_push here .

 ---
 ## 怎麼使用Make_Cytus2 ； how to use Make_Cytus2